Professor Heba Elsharkawy

 About

-I am Professor in Architecture and Head of Department of Architecture and Landscape at the School of Arts, Kingston School of Art.
-I have been working in HE for more than 20 years, starting as a Teaching Assistant, Lecturer, Senior Lecturer, and then Reader.
-I am a registered Architect in the MENA region and hold a BSc in Architecture, MSc in Architectural Studies and PhD in Architecture (University of Nottingham, UK).
+I am Professor of Architecture and Head of the Department of Architecture and Landscape at Kingston School of Art, Kingston University.
+With over 23 years of experience in higher education, I have progressed through academic roles from Teaching Assistant to Reader and Professor.
+I am a registered architect in the MENA region and hold a BSc in Architecture, MSc in Architectural Studies, and a PhD in Architecture from the University of Nottingham.
 I am a Senior Fellow of the Higher Education Academy (SFHEA), Fellow of the Royal Society of Arts (FRSA), and Fellow Chartered Member of the Chartered Institute of Architectural Technologists (FCIAT).

 Qualifications